kvalle/writings/original-lisp.md

 ### Interpreting

-Before we move on to how to evaluate the ASTs, let's define another useful function, `interpret`, which we'll be using to test our language as we go:
+Before we move on to evaluating the ASTs, let's define another useful function, `interpret`, which we'll be using to test our language as we go:

 ```python
 def interpret(program, env=None):